Amrita University B.Tech 2026

 Chemistry

-In paper 2, chemistry section was difficult
+In paper 2, the chemistry section was difficult

 Conceptual knowledge was required to answer questions from organic chemistry